-- power [MilliWatts]: power consumption of a compute node as a whole. - gpu0/power (ESB, DAM) [MilliWatts]: power consumption of Nvidia V100 GPUs. - gpu0/sysfs-power (ESB) [MilliWatts]: alternative sensor for the power consumption of Nvidia V100 GPUs, not including the energy drawn via PCIe.
+- power [MilliWatts]: power consumption of a compute node as a whole.
+On DAM nodes this sensor is quantified in Watts. - gpu0/power (ESB, DAM) [MilliWatts]: power consumption of Nvidia V100 GPUs. - gpu0/sysfs-power (ESB) [MilliWatts]: alternative sensor for the power consumption of Nvidia V100 GPUs, not including the energy drawn via PCIe.